wadaniel/korali/docs/source/using/basics.rst

 Plotting Results
 -----------------------------------------------

-To generate a plot with the results of your experiment, check the documentation for our :ref:`Korali Plotter <korali-plotter>` tool.
+To generate a plot with the results of your experiment, check the documentation for the :ref:`Korali Plotter <korali-plotter>` and :ref:`Korali Reinforcement Learning View <korali-rlview>` tools.